How To Create an Annual Operating Plan for Your SaaS Business

 Then, the CEO can sign off on the plans and approve the various scenarios you’ll present to the board.

 5. Reforecast Throughout the Year To Keep the Plan Fresh

 The value of an annual operating plan is in the process itself.
 You must keep it fresh monthly and quarterly.
 So, update your models to reflect new context about the business and macroeconomic environment.

 Also, compare rolling forecasts to the original annual plan.
 This comparison lets you revisit the plan with the most recent actuals and adjust based on business performance and macroeconomic conditions.

 Why SaaS Startups Need To Go Beyond Annual Operating Plans

 As you create your AOP for 2023, market uncertainty is forcing you to be more adaptable and agile.
-So, prioritize automation and data integration since you’ll need an overarching framework for centralizing, processing, and analyzing financial data.
+So, prioritize automation and data integration to address evolving business needs.
+You’ll need an overarching framework for centralizing, processing, and analyzing financial statements and other financial data.